 Many ask about Ludy's power bill, which used to reach four digits each November & December.
-However, when Jerry went "Green" several years ago, sequencing his lights to music, swapping out some of the lights for LED's, and having Georgia Power install another power box, he was able to get the power bill under control, now averaging only $100 additional dollars each month during the Christmas season.
+However, when Jerry went "Green" several years ago, sequencing his lights to music, swapping out some of the lights for LEDs, and having Georgia Power install another power box, he was able to get the power bill under control, now averaging only $100 additional dollars each month during the Christmas season.

 The lights are now sequenced to music, controlled by a computerized program Jerry commands.
 Each song takes 3 to 5 weeks to program as each individual strand of lights must be accounted for and included in the program.
 The music is transmitted through an FM transmitter that can be received while driving within the site of the home.
-All visitors entering the Cottonwood Subdivision can tune their radio station to FM 90.1 and listen to the Ludy's Christmas Lights Spectacular.
-As you top the hill you witness the magic of lights dancing in sync to holiday music coming from your car speakers.
+All visitors entering the Cottonwood Subdivision can tune their radio station to FM 90.1 and listen to Ludy's Christmas Lights Spectacular.
+As you top the hill you witness the magic of lights dancing in sync with holiday music coming from your car speakers.

-Each January Jerry starts the brainstorming process all over with simple drawings on a dry erase board.
+Each January Jerry starts the brainstorming process all over with simple drawings on a dry-erase board.
 From there, he begins on a new project to introduce Thanksgiving evening later that year.
 He works tirelessly inside his Santa's Workshop, keeping the new creation top secret until the Grand Lighting night.
 Some of Jerry's Christmas projects have included:

 In 2006, Jerry constructed a 35’ Santa, Sleigh, and Reindeer that stretched across the roof with Santa tossing gifts into the Ludy's chimney.
 It's been quite the centerpiece of the display ever since.